-Over the last decade, Ephraim has been a presenter and speaker on topics related to fundraising, social media, copywriting, marketing and storytelling.
+Over the last decade, Ephraim has been a presenter and speaker on topics related to fundraising, social media, email marketing, copywriting, marketing and storytelling.
 Additionally, Ephraim has authored guest posts on topics related to nonprofit leadership, philanthropy, cause marketing, corporate partnerships and video for audience engagement.
-He authored the cover story for Fundraising Success Magazine titled “Social Media Does Not Equal Fundraising!”
-Yes, dear reader, tweet it and they will donate is a fantasy.

 Transforming a Foundation into a Recognized Thought Leader

 In 2013, Ephraim began working on ‘the other side of the table’ as Director of Communications for the Ruderman Family Foundation (RFF), a global, private family foundation, with offices in Boston and Israel.
 The goal was to build RFF into a thought leader and position them as the leading voice in the global Jewish world on their key advocacy issue: the full inclusion of people with disabilities into society.

 - Increased RFF’s visibility via placement of 300+ op-eds, interviews, press articles and quotes for both print and online media.
 Each post was intended to advocate for full inclusion in schools, the workforce, houses of worship, travel and tourism and more.